 During the lease term in Boston

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Boston, the tenant must allow us to enter the rental property.
-Some solid reasons to access rental are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Boston, the tenant must allow us to enter the rental property.
+Some good reasons to enter rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental property.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
 However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Boston.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Boston.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference